(We will be looking to expand the FAQ as more questions that we may have missed are brought to our attention.)

 Will there be gear check available?

-There will not be a Gear Check on race day.
+Due to Covid precautions, there will not be a Gear Check on race day.
 You will need to make your own arrangements for any items that you would normally place into our Gear Check.

 Can I change which corral I start in?

 No. Corrals are assigned based on your listed predicted pace per mile on your registration.
 You must start at your assigned time or risk disqualification.

 WE WILL BE CHANGING THE WAY WE START THE RACE.
 MORE DETAILS TO COME.